Lake in foreground surrounded by buttongrass. Mountain range in the background

 Consultation

-During 2021 – 2024 Tasmania Parks and Wildlife Service continued consultation with internal and external stakeholders representing tourism, the West Coast industry and community, Parks and Wildlife Service staff and specialists in multi-day walk development.
+During 2021 – 2025 we continued consultation with internal and external stakeholders representing tourism, the West Coast industry and community, Tasmania Parks and Wildlife Service staff and specialists in multi-day walk development.
 This included design workshops, presentations, site inspections, meetings and various other methods.

 Further market research was also conducted in 2024 with over 2000 people surveyed on the concept designs and product offerings.
 For further information on the consultations undertaken see our February 2025 – Consultations and Market Research Project Update.